DHBW-TINF24F/Team5-management-and-docs/PROJECT/CRS.md

 ## 9. Acceptance Criteria

-The system will be accepted if it meets the functional and non-functional requirements described in this document.
-Specifically, the login status must be visible at all times, data loading must be non-blocking, repositories must be configurable dynamically, and filtering and sorting must operate reliably for all listed fields.
-The integration of the Nameplate Generator and eShop features must be fully functional and stable, even though the eShop can perform mock actions.
-The improved visualization of submodels must display data consistently and without formatting errors.
+The system will be accepted if it meets all functional and non-functional requirements, including visible login status, dynamic configuration, stable Nameplate Generator integration, and responsive data handling.
 Performance benchmarks must confirm that the system responds within the defined time constraints.
 Only when these criteria are met will the system be considered ready for final review and contribution to the Eclipse Mnestix project.

 ## 9.1.
 Acceptance Test Cases